RedPropeller Speakers & Trainers

 Professional Speaker Showcase Series Effective Event Oriented Marketing

 RedPropeller, LLC, as Five-Star Speakers & Trainers, used to conduct professional speaker showcases around the country to promote their speakers to meeting planners and others who hire speakers.
-A showcase provides each speaker a set time (usually 15 minutes) to present a sample their speech to a buying audience.
+A showcase provides each speaker a set time (usually 15 minutes) to present a sample of their speech to a buying audience.
 Five-Star stopped doing the showcases after being sold.
 I suggested that RedPropeller start them up again since they were a tremendous marketing tool.
-They gave me the go ahead if I did all the work.
+They gave me the go-ahead if I did all the work.
 I agreed.

 Here are several innovations I used to improve upon the showcases:

 I used a special events module from Constant Contact to automate the registration process.
 Both attendees and speakers could now register for the showcase, share all necessary information and make payments directly on the landing page I created with this app.

 I hired a videographer to capture all 24 speakers on video.
 I then used Adobe Premiere Pro to edit each of the videos into individual segments.
 These were uploaded to a YouTube Showcase Channel I created in addition to creating a Facebook Page.
 The videos on Facebook were scheduled to be released every three to four days so there was always new content being added to the site.
 I gave the speakers the option to buy their video with unrestricted use.

 The links to the individual videos were then used by the account execs to contact all their clients even those who were unable to attend in person.
 The showcases in general made great talking points with clients.